chimericdream/worldofpannotia.com/src/_magic_weapon_abilities/throwing.md

   casterLevel: "5th"
   prerequisites:
     feats: ["{% feat_link craft-magic-arms-and-armor %}"]
-    spells: ["_magic stone_"]
+    spells: ["{% spell_link magic-stone %}"]
     special: []
   marketPriceSpecial: "+1 bonus"
-  description: ""
+  description: |
----
     This ability can only be placed on a melee weapon.
 A melee weapon crafted with this ability gains a range increment of 10 feet and can be thrown by a wielder proficient in its normal use.
+---